techmorung/mybibliotheca/TESTING.md

 ## Conclusion

-This comprehensive testing suite ensures the Bibliotheca multi-user authentication system is robust, secure, and fully functional within the Docker environment.
+This comprehensive testing suite ensures the MyBibliotheca multi-user authentication system is robust, secure, and fully functional within the Docker environment.
 All tests are automated and provide clear feedback on system status.